Everyone experiences grief

-It’s not uncommon to turn to alcohol, drugs or other addictive behaviors during grieving, this usually isn’t a functional solution.
+It’s not uncommon to turn to alcohol, drugs or other addictive behaviors during grieving, but this usually isn’t a functional solution.
 Though self-medicating in this way can push away the uncomfortable feelings temporarily, it never allows you to feel your feelings, which is what’s required to heal.
-As a licensed psychotherapist and certified addiction counselor, I can help you sort through everything your feeling and help you grieve.
+As a licensed psychotherapist and certified addiction counselor, I can help you sort through everything your're feeling and help you grieve.
 If the self-medicating has become a problem unto itself, I’m qualified to help you with that, too.

 Men and Grief

 Guys sometimes have an especially hard time with grief.
 Since we are usually taught from an early age that being a man means being strong, holding it together, and not crying, grief can really kick our butts.
 Men are more likely than women to turn to drugs and alcohol when grieving and more likely to think there’s something wrong with them if they feel sad.
 But feeling sad due to a loss is normal.
 Even for a man.
 Holding it in won’t work long-term.
-Talking with help, it won’t kill you, and it will actually provide you with a lot of relief.
+Talking will help, it won’t kill you, and it will actually provide you with relief.
 You can still be there for your family and still be strong, but you need someone to talk to during this.